kyleatmore/KyleFitnessPal/README.md

 ### Goals

-When signing up for the first time, a user also creates a goal, which contains current and goal weight, activity level, and a weight loss/gain goal (i.e. 'Lose 1 pound per week').
+When signing up for the first time, a user also creates a goal, which includes the user's current and goal weight, activity level, and weight loss/gain goal (i.e. 'Lose 1 pound per week').
 The goal information is stored in a separate goals table.
 Currently, a user can only create a goal on signup.
-However, storing the goals in a separate table will allow users to create new goals and track their progression once implemented.
+However once additional goals are implemented, storing them in a separate table will allow users track their progression over time.

 The user's goal information is used to calculate their total daily energy expenditure using the Harris-Benedict BMR equation.
 Based on the user's weight loss/gain goal, a daily recommended calorie amount is calculated and displayed after signup.